CWHer/cwher/README.md

 - :star: I'm a senior year student majoring in Computer Science at [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/)

-- :thinking: I’m broadly interested in the intersection of machine learning, systems, and computer architecture.
+- :thinking: I’m broadly interested in the intersection of machine learning, computer systems, and computer architecture.

-  - Efficient and scalable machine learning systems
+  - Efficient and affordable machine learning systems

   - Accelerating machine learning training and inference on heterogeneous hardwares